Jamestown Settlement & American Revolution Museum at Yorktown

 Among women featured in exhibits at the American Revolution Museum at Yorktown are Mary Katherine Goddard, a printer whose January 1777 copy of the Declaration of Independence was the first to contain the typeset names of all the signatories, and Sarah Osborn Benjamin, who followed the Continental Army with her husband, serving food and coffee to the troops at Yorktown, and lived long enough to have her likeness preserved in the mid-19th century by the new technology of photography.

 Winter can be a wonderful time to experience Virginia’s Historic Triangle.
 The weather is often mild, and many attractions remain open.
-Jamestown Settlement and the American Revolution Museum at Yorktown are open year-round except Christmas and New Year’s days, and offer holiday theme programs in December.
+Jamestown Settlement and the American Revolution Museum at Yorktown are open year-round except Christmas and New Year’s days, and offer seasonal events and exhibitions throughout the year.

 There’s something for every family member to love in a variety of options for exploring the Jamestown-Williamsburg-Yorktown area.
-The History is Fun! combination ticket for Jamestown Settlement and the American Revolution Museum at Yorktown offers a 20 percent savings over individual admission and is good for seven days of unlimited admission when purchased online.
-The “America’s Historic Triangle” ticket features the two museums plus Historic Jamestowne, Colonial Williamsburg’s Revolutionary City and Art Museums and Yorktown Battlefield.
+The History is Fun! combination ticket for Jamestown Settlement and the American Revolution Museum at Yorktown offers a 15 percent savings over individual admission and is good for seven days of unlimited admission when purchased online.
+The “America’s Historic Triangle” ticket features the two museums plus Historic Jamestowne, Colonial Williamsburg’s Historic Area and Art Museums and Yorktown Battlefield.
 The summertime Williamsburg Flex ticket adds Busch Gardens® and Water Country USA®.
 All of the tickets are available in packages with lodging.

 For more information about any of these subjects, contact Jamestown-Yorktown Foundation Media Relations at (757) 253-4114.